-Pro-Russian rebels have imposed a reign of fear in eastern Ukraine, abducting scores of real and imagined opponents and subjecting them to torture, the UN human rights office said Wednesday.
+Pro-Russian rebels have imposed a reign of fear in eastern Ukraine, abducting scores of real and imagined opponents and subjecting them to torture, the UN's human rights office said on Wednesday.

 In a fresh report by its monitors in the conflict-torn country, the UN office also said hundreds had perished in fighting and that the rights situation had worsened since it took stock in early May.

 "The main problem is in the areas controlled by armed groups," said Gianni Magazzeni, a senior official with the UN's Office of the High Commissioner for Human Rights (OHCHR).

 "We have a situation of a reign of fear, if not terror, for those that are caught in those specific locations," he told reporters.